railmapgen/rmp/docs/line-styles.md

 > For more details on how to use the `RmgFields` component, please refer to [this informative guide](https://railmapgen.github.io/rmg-components/?path=/story/rmgfields--basic).

+We also provide common input components like color.
+Feel free to checkout them in `single-color.tsx` for more reference.

 ### 6. Create the line style object and export

 Now you have completed the steps for creating a line style.
 Don't forget to export your line style component, default attributes, attributes component, and metadata in the final object.